 The X1 2G body is rounded instead of angular.
 The original X1 is still relatively well finished but the new version takes it to a whole new level with a smooth rounded aluminum alloy back and side panels that are much more comfortable in the hand.
 Side by side the X1 form factor lines look remarkably dated already.

 Measurements have changed slightly also with the X1 2G.
 The new version measures 97mm×55.5 mm×12 mm and weighs in at 102g.
-That’s a reduction of 4g in overall weight from the first version and roughly 1-2mm in depth and width over the first gen which measure in at 96.7mm x 56.7mm x 14.1mm.
+That’s a reduction of 4g in overall weight from the first version and roughly 1-2mm in depth and width over the first gen which measures in at 96.7mm x 56.7mm x 14.1mm.
 It is though a touch longer a tiny amount.
 Those numbers might not seem much on paper but there is a palatable difference in the handling of the two in real life with the X1 Gen 2 feeling the more comfortable in the hand.

 Gone now are the distinct buttons for volume control and instead you have a rocker single long button on the left panel for volume control.
 The power/LCD/Sleep multifunction button is still separate though and just above the volume rocker.

 The power button does seem to be a touch closer than previously which worried a few that they might hit it by accident during one-handed control.
-However, slide on that silicone jack and the firm edges of the protective shield make it a no brainer in terms of where your hand is positioned and what button you are using.
+However, slide on that silicone jack and the firm edges of the protective shield make it a no-brainer in terms of where your hand is positioned and what button you are using.
 That, combined with the longer rocker button for volume make this a much more distinct hardware usability experience.

 Inputs & Outputs